The Two Synod Solution

 b.
 A minister of another denomination

-with whom the Primary Synod (Westminster
+with whom either Primary Synod

-or Auburn) is in full communion, may be
+(Westminster or Auburn) is in full

-called, examined, approved, and installed
+approved, and installed as pastor

-as pastor or may serve in another ministerial
+or may serve in another ministerial

-capacity and may be enrolled for the period
+capacity and may be enrolled for

-of this service as a member of a Presbytery
+the period of this service as a

-with the rights and privileges of membership.
+rights and privileges of membership.

-The minister shall participate in the benefits
+The minister shall participate in the

-plan of one of the denominations.
-If the
+benefits plan of one of the

-minister is already participating in one plan,
+is already participating in one plan,

 membership in that plan shall be retained.

-If the minister is not a member of any plan,
+If the minister is not a member of any plan

-one or another of the churches' plans shall be
+either of the denominations' plans shall be

 chosen by the minister.
-The congregation or
+The congregation

-other employing body shall pay the fees, dues,
+or other employing body shall pay the

-or premium required by the plan to which the
+fees, dues, or premium required by the

-minister belongs.
+plan to which the minister belongs.

-G-11.0406 Ministers of the Word and Sacrament who are
+G-11.0406 Ministers of the Word and Sacrament who

-Continuing continuing members of a Presbytery aligned with
+Continuing are continuing members of a Presbytery,

-Member their Primary Synod (Auburn or Westminster)
+(Auburn or Westminster) will include

-will include active members, members-at-large,
+active members, members-at-large,

 and inactive members.